 Winter version: replace the 2 courgettes with 4-5 Jerusalem artichokes or with 3-4 Jerusalem artichokes and 1 parsnip.

 Summer version: replace the potatoes with 2 aubergines (small-medium) and 2 ripe tomatoes.

 - Start by removing the green leaves protecting the cauliflower and its solid base.
 Dig the knife a little into that solid base to make a shallow hole.
 Wash the cauliflower, turn it upside down and pour 2 tablespoons of olive oil inside, among the flowers (curds) so it spreads inside as much as possible.
 Stick 4-5 small garlic cloves in between the curds and sprinkle with a pinch of salt.
 Place it in the middle of your cast-iron casserole pot in its upright position.
-Brush it with the mix of: 2 tablespoons of olive oil, 1 pinch of salt, 1/2 teaspoon of thyme and 1 level tablespoon of turmeric.
+Brush it with the mix of: 2 tablespoons of olive oil, 2 pinches of salt, 1 teaspoon of thyme and 1 level tablespoon of turmeric.
 Cover the pot, place it in the oven and bake at 200°C for 1 hour (no need to pre-heat the oven).

 - While the cauliflower is baking, peel and wash the vegetables.
 Cut the onion in half and chop it in about 2mm wide half-rings.
 Chop the leek in rings of the same width too.
 Cut the carrots, the potatoes and the zucchini in the same width slices.

 It is better not to do it much in advance since the vitamins will perish when they are exposed to air and light.
-Since I buy organic vegetables I do not peel the vegetable that do not need it, like courgette for example.
+Since I buy organic vegetables I do not peel the vegetable that do not need peeling, like courgette for example.
 Remember, the vitamins are concentrated mostly right under the skin, in the seeds and roots of vegetables (or fruit).